shlakp/qgis2threejsDynamicModel/docs/source/index.rst

 .. image:: ./images/top.jpg

-.. note:: Now updating for Qgis2threejs version 2.0.
+.. note:: Now being updated for Qgis2threejs version 2.0.

 Qgis2threejs plugin is a `QGIS <http://qgis.org/>`_ plugin, which visualizes DEM data and vector data, in 3D on web browsers.
 You can build various kinds